Rewards Credit Card Tips

 When it comes to redeeming rewards, you have several options.
 You can redeem for merchandise, unique experiences (concerts, sporting events and more), and even redeem for cash back at the rate of $.01 for 1 point into your Chase checking or savings account.

-When you redeem points for travel booked through Chase Ultimate Rewards®, you get 20% savings.
+When you redeem points for travel booked through Chase Ultimate Rewards®, you get 25% more then if redeemed for cash.
 For example, you can get a $625 flight for just 50,000 Ultimate Rewards points (worth $500 if redeemed in other ways) if you redeem through Chase Ultimate Rewards®.
 When redeeming points for travel, you can also combine points with cash to make up the difference.

 You can move points from another Chase card that earns Ultimate Rewards, as long as those cards belong to you or your spouse (or domestic partner).
 All things considered, this is a flexible rewards program with a lot of travel perks.